igrishaev/farseer/README.md

 ~~~

 - `:rpc/batch-max-size` (default is 25): the max number of tasks in a single
   batch request.
-Sending more tasks in one request that is allowed leads to an
+Sending more tasks than is allowed in one request would lead to
-  error:
+  an error:

 ~~~clojure
 (def config